yashn35/MachineLearning/Advanced-ML/README.md

-# This is my code from CS321 class, Advanced Machine Learning, offered at The Nueva School
+# This is my code from the CS321, Advanced Machine Learning, offered by The Nueva School.